 History

-• For a long time, the Ohio Department of Natural Resources flat-out refused to test the frack waste being trucked into Ohio from out of state, and dumped into Class II injection wells here.
+For a long time, the Ohio Department of Natural Resources flat-out refused to test the frack waste being trucked into Ohio from out of state, and dumped into Class II injection wells here.

-All along, The Ohio Department of Natural Resources has had the authority to order testing of frack waste “brine” before it is injected (under section 1509.06 of the Ohio Revised Code.)
-Rick Simmers, ODNR’s Oil & Gas Division Chief, and other ODNR officials received numerous written and oral requests from Ohio residents to order testing of brine, dating back to as early as January 3, 2012.
+The Ohio Department of Natural Resources has the authority to order testing of frack waste before it is injected (under section 1509.06 of the Ohio Revised Code).
+Rick Simmers, ODNR’s Oil & Gas Division Chief, and other ODNR officials received numerous written and oral requests from Ohio residents to order testing of frack waste, dating back to as early as January 3, 2012.
 In an email dated February 17, 2012, ODNR Records Coordinator Beth Wilson admitted that ODNR had “not completed any sampling on the out-of-district fluids injected to date.”
 In response to a public records request filed in June asking ODNR to release all testing relevant to fracking brine, ODNR Geologist Tom Tomastik provided no test results taken after 1989, nearly two decades before Ohio began to accept massive quantities of waste from high volume hydraulic fracturing operations in Pennsylvania, West Virginia, and as far away as Texas.

 On June 26th 2012, Madeline ffitch was arrested at the Ginsburg Class II frack-waste injection well in Alexander Township after an act of civil disobedience.
 As of June 26th, the ODNR had still never tested the “brine”. (see other sections of website for more details of this action).